Film: Murder in the First

-- Bittersweet Ending: Young gets thrown back in the hole and dies (possibly by suicide), however he dies knowing that his sister's safe and had a relatively happy life, he was vindicated after only being charged with manslaughter and the jerkass warden's getting his comeuppance.
+- Bittersweet Ending: Young gets thrown back in the hole and dies (possibly by suicide), however he dies knowing that his sister's safe and had a relatively happy life, he was only convicted of manslaughter and the jerkass warden's getting his comeuppance.

 - Conflicting Loyalty: James' brother is unsure whether his loyalty lies with him or the legal firm.
 He rats out his witness to the prosecution, however the closing narration claims that they made up in the end.